Featured Snippets that Answer Questions

 - A snippet of text extracted from the web page

 - A resource locator for the resource (e.g., the URL of a web page.)

 Search results are ranked based on scores related to resources identified by the search results, such as information retrieval (“IR”) scores, and also a separate ranking of each resource relative to other resources (e.g., an authority score, such as PageRank).

-The search results are ordered according to those scores and provided to a searcher’s device according to that order.
+According to that order, the search results are ordered according to those scores and provided to a searcher’s device.

 The user devices receive the search results pages and render the pages for presentation to users.

 In response to the searcher selecting a search result at their device, the device requests the resource identified by the resource locator included in the selected search result.